openbsd/xenocara/app/iceauth/README.md

-The iceauth program is used to edit and display the authorization information used in connecting with ICE.
+The iceauth program is used to edit and display the authorization information used in connecting with ICE (the X11 Inter-Client Exchange protocol).
 It operates very much like the xauth program for X11 connection authentication records.

 All questions regarding this software should be directed at the Xorg mailing list: